offensive-security/nethunter-LRT/README.md

 This script is cross device.
 (Nexus and OnePlus)

+Should be runned on top of a clean rom install.

-The script `twrpFlash.sh`  will flash the custom recovery and push the needed files to the phone.
+The script `twrpFlash.sh`  will flash the custom recovery, superSU and Kali Linux Nethunter.

 This script needs to be launched like `./twrpFlash.sh`.

-Once you are in the TWRP recovery you will need to flash both zips using the zipFlash utility in TWRP.
+The script will install automatically everything needed for nethunter.

+If you using an Aroma version of the Kali Linux Nethunter zip, you will need to do a little interaction with the installer, then the script will end the installation and reboot the phone.

 <br>
 <hr>